RoboGeisha

-RoboGeisha (ロボゲイシャ) is a 2009 Japanese sci-fi action B movie written and directed by Noboru Iguchi, visual effects directed by Tsuyoshi Kazuno, and special effects directed by Yoshihiro Nishimura.
+RoboGeisha (ロボゲイシャ) is a 2009 Japanese sci-fi action comedy film written and directed by Noboru Iguchi, visual effects directed by Tsuyoshi Kazuno, and special effects directed by Yoshihiro Nishimura.
 All three had previously worked together on The Machine Girl, and Nishimura worked on Tokyo Gore Police.
 The film premiered in theaters on October 3, 2009 and received generally negative reviews.
 The film's theme song is "Lost Control" by Art-School.

 The film is about two sisters named Yoshie and Kikue Kasuga, Geishas who get abducted by a steel manufacturer in an attempt to transform them into murderous cyborg assassins.

 Plot

 The film opens with an assassination attempt on a political candidate by a geisha who is revealed to be a cyborg assassin.
 She is accompanied by two women in tengu masks who dispatch the candidate's bodyguards using unconventional weapons, including shuriken fired from their buttocks.
 The candidate is attacked by the geisha's mouth-mounted circular saw, but is saved by the sudden arrival of another cyborg geisha, Yoshie Kasuga (Aya Kiguchi), who destroys the attacker.

 In flashback, Yoshie and her older sister Kikue (Hitomi Hasebe) are orphaned geisha living in a traditional house.
 Kikue, the favored and talented sibling, constantly bullies the clumsy Yoshie.
 During a performance for Hikaru Kageno (Takumi Saito), heir to the powerful Kageno Steel corporation, Yoshie accidentally disrupts the event but impresses Hikaru with her beauty and an accidental display of superhuman strength when defending herself from Kikue's abuse.

 Hikaru abducts the sisters and forces them into combat against each other.
 When Kikue attempts to kill Yoshie, the latter unconsciously unleashes her full strength and defeats her.
 Impressed, the Kageno corporation begins transforming Yoshie and other abducted young women into cyborg assassins (robogeisha), equipping them with weapons such as breast-mounted machine guns and katana blades protruding from various body parts.
 The women are indoctrinated to believe they are fighting terrorists for the greater good.
 Kikue, deemed inferior, is reduced to a servant.

 Both sisters eventually receive extensive cybernetic enhancements.
 During their first mission, Kikue saves Yoshie's life but is gravely wounded and deemed unfit for further assassin duties.
 Meanwhile, Yoshie becomes the group's top operative.